sergioaa28/Basic-Calculator/README.md

 ✅ Subtraction (`-`)
 ✅ Multiplication (`*`)
 ✅ Division (`/`), with error handling for division by zero.
+✅ Can be used as a script or imported as a module.

+**Ideal for beginners learning Python!**

 ## How to Use